Shelly Bay a step closer to Sausalito

-Developer set to buy council land at Shelly Bay for 'Sausalito plan'
+Developer set to buy Wellington City Council land at Shelly Bay for 'Sausalito plan'

-Ian Cassels, director of The Wellington Company, has been working on a plan likened to the capital's version of San Francisco's seaside town of Sausalito.
+Ian Cassels, director of The Wellington Company, has been working on a plan for Shelly Bay that has been likened to San Francisco's seaside town of Sausalito.

 The rundown wharf and derelict air force and naval buildings on the Miramar Peninsula would be replaced with a new seaside community.